 By Greg Bull — GBI Technical Advisor

-Keeping Strings’ centerboards from jibing seemed like a simple task at first.
+A centerboard adjustment to keep Strings’ centerboards from jibing seemed like a simple task at first.
 Then, as I contemplated the task, I realized that the centerboards have no true flat areas.
 They have a foil shape that goes through the water, and the head (top) of the board has both thick and thin areas enabling the board to jibe.

-With the centerline of the board level, I focused on leveling out the areas that used to get the board to jibe.
-Once again I used wedges to achieve a level plane.
+With the centerline of the board level, I focused on leveling out the areas that used to cause the board to jibe.
+Once again, I used wedges to achieve a level plane.
 For this, I mixed about three pumps of 105 Epoxy Resin and 206 Slow Hardener with 404 High-Density filler.
 (The resin and hardener happened to have our quality control dyes in them; yellow for the resin and blue for the hardener made green.)
 Once the mixture reached a peanut butter consistency, I added it to the board.
 I used the level to keep a straight plane on the top edge of the board.
 This process was repeated to level out the area at the bottom of the head.

 Once I had at least four areas that were in a level plane to one another, I used a glass plate to provide a flat surface to rub against the centerboard trunk.
 This process gave me a level area around the head of the centerboard.
 I repeated the same steps on the other side of the centerboard.
 In lieu of a glass plate, a piece of plywood or metal with plastic on it could be used.
 The plastic allows for easy removal of the plywood or metal from the epoxy.
-With glass, it is also a good idea to wax the mold surface that to make sure it will come apart.
+With glass, it is also a good idea to wax the mold surface to make sure it will come apart.

-There was always one thing in the back of my mind: I needed the centerboards to fit back into the centerboard trunk when the project was complete.
-To ease my mind, I made a jig to slide over the top the centerboards the same size as the trunk.
+There was always one thing in the back of my mind: I needed the adjusted centerboards to fit back into the centerboard trunk when the project was complete.
+To ease my mind, I made a jig to slide over the top of the centerboards the same size as the trunk.
 Thankfully, they fit fine when they were re-installed on Strings.